Meet our CTO Marcin Ziółkowski

 I have to say PSD2.
 It’s going to revolutionize banking in Europe and I look forward to see all the big banks open up their API for any company who is interested in providing modern payment solutions to consumers.

-Northmill’s vision is to launch the mobile bank of the future.
-Why does the world need another bank?
+Northmill’s vision is to launch the mobile financial hub of the future.
+Why does the world need another financial company?

 The vast majority of banks were established in an era before internet reshaped the world.
 Nothing was designed from scratch to serve the needs of people living in the 21st century.

-We are in the beginning of a technological revolution and the bank that we are building is not a slow reaction to new technology, instead technology is a part of our DNA and the reason we were founded in the first place.
+We are in the beginning of a technological revolution and the financial hub that we are building is not a slow reaction to new technology, instead technology is a part of our DNA and the reason we were founded in the first place.

 That means we will always be in the forefront, meaning whenever there is technological progress, our customers will reap the benefits within weeks rather than years.